sumukhbhat2701/EVA/README.md

  <em>If the 9th and 10th don't work for you then try `python -m rasa run -m models --enable-api --cors "*" --debug` and `python -m rasa run actions` respectively</em>

  11. Yet in another terminal in the same directory, type - `node server.js`
+ 12. Open your favourite browser and type `localhost:3000` in the address bar

  <hr>